-Pull-ups are an effective exercise to use in order to strengthen your arms, back and shoulder muscles.
+Pull-ups are used to strengthen your arms, back and shoulder muscles.
 While you can experience a certain level of soreness after completing a strenuous exercise such as pull-ups, sharp or radiating pain in your armpits could be a sign of an injury caused by improper exercise form.

 One muscle that can become injured or fatigued during a pull-up exercise includes the teres major.
-According to OrthoBullets.com, your teres major muscle is a thin yet strong muscle that runs from the bottom of your shoulder blade and inserts into the upper portion of your humerous, or upper arm bone.
+According to ExRx, your teres major muscle is a thin yet strong muscle that runs from the bottom of your shoulder blade and inserts into the upper portion of your humerus, or upper arm bone.

 Muscle fibers in this area also run underneath the arm and through the bottom of the armpit.
 When lowering yourself from a pull-up, this muscle will act as a stabilizer to your core and can become fatigued after many repetitions.

-While performing a pull-up, your back and shoulder muscles are likely to feel a minor amount of pain as lactic acid builds in your body after repeated body lifting.
+While performing a pull-up, your back and shoulder muscles are likely to feel a minor amount of armpit lat pain as lactic acid builds in your body after repeated body lifting.
 This pain can be considered normal as long as it remains mild to moderate in severity.

 If you begin to feel sharp or intense pain in your armpits, back, or shoulders, stop exercising immediately and seek medical attention as this may be a sign of muscle rupture or a severe sprain.

 Before You Pull-Up